suds-community/suds/README.rst

     After a few releases giving time for users to switch the new API, the get_instance() and get_enum() methods may be removed with a notice in big letters.
-  * Fixed problem where a wsdl doesn't define a <schema/> section and Suds can't resolve the prefixes for the http://www.w3.org/2001/XMLSchema namespace to detect builtin types such as (xs:string).
+  * Fixed problem where a WSDL does not define a <schema/> section and Suds can not resolve the prefixes for the http://www.w3.org/2001/XMLSchema namespace to detect builtin types such as (xs:string).

 version 0.1.7 (2008-04-08)
   * Added Binding.nil_supported to controls how property values (out) = None and